Cleanup Bookkeeping Case Study: 19-Property Rental Portfolio

 How the Client Moved Through the Process

-Introductory Call → Paid Bookkeeping Review → Findings, Scope & Pricing → Results Call → Approved Cleanup Work
+Findings, Scope & Pricing → Results Call →

 Cleanup and Catch-Up Work Performed

-The cleanup and catch-up work also included:
+The cleanup and catch-up work included:

 • Using receipts, purchase confirmations, and other available records to assign property expenses to the correct rental.